anborg/camunda-bpm-dev-docs/development/Coding-Style-Java.md

 ## Best Practices:

 * Within the same source file, the ordering of annotations should be consistent
+* Consider writing Javadoc for non-trivial code that you encounter.
+This can be new code or already existing code that you inspected for a current task.

 ### Need exact proposal: